Link Search Menu Expand Document

 $ ./dictu

-Note: On windows systems the exe may be within a Debug or Release directory.
+Note: On Windows systems the executable may be within a Debug or Release directory.

 You should be able to run Dictu code here!
 REPL stands for “read evaluate print loop” and it allows you to receive instantaneous feedback about your code.